DeclanChidlow/vale.rocks/src/posts/i-got-a-flipper-zero.md

 standardsite_rkey: 3mn2dvh55sm2a
 ---

 I like computers, and I like tinkering.
 I also don't mind stretching rules a little if it means I can do something not intended.
-I've burnt hours customising CFW on consoles, tinkering with the inner workings of computers (not always mine), and gaolbreaking iPhones.
+I've burnt hours customising <abbr title="Custom Firmware">CFW</abbr> on consoles, tinkering with the inner workings of computers (not always mine), and gaolbreaking iPhones.

 I've been a fan of the sort of stuff [Hak5](https://hak5.org) produces for a while, but I'm no professional pentester, and I honestly can't see myself using their offerings all that often.
 That's why the Flipper jumped out to me.
 A device that condenses the functionality of many of their gizmos into a sleek, pocketable device.